nickpourazima/rotary-phone-audio-guestbook/README.md

 **UPDATE**:

-  As of release **v1.1** the webserver has been updated with a modern interface using Tailwind CSS to ensure responsiveness and better visual clarity.
+  As of [release **v1.0.2**](https://github.com/nickpourazima/rotary-phone-audio-guestbook/releases/tag/v1.0.2) the webserver has been updated with a modern interface using Tailwind CSS to ensure responsiveness and better visual clarity.

   New features include: